NordicSemiconductor/Android-nRF-Toolbox/README.md

     ![Scenario 1](resources/scenario_1.png)

 2. Open the applications menu on Android Wear watch and click nRF Toolbox.
-The watch will now scan for all nearby Bluetooth Smart devices and show you them on a list.
+The watch will now scan for all nearby Bluetooth LE devices and show you them on a list.
 Select your UART device to connect to it.
 A list of your configurations will be shown, like in 1.
 As that was a direct connection from the watch to the UART target the phone, or any other watch will not be notified about it.

     ![Scenario 2](resources/scenario_2.png)